PecanProject/bety/Data-Entry-Workflow-for-the-Biofuel-Ecophysiological-Traits-and-Yields-Database-(BETYdb).md

 1. Save image as a `*.jpg` file
 2. Open R
 3. Change the directory that R is using to the one where the image is
-4.  use R code below to extract data, display it, and save it in a `csv` file steps below
+4. Use R code below to extract data, display it, and save it in a `csv` file steps below
 5. Upload csv to the project file in google spreadsheet, or open as excel/openoffice and copy/paste to google spreadsheet